 Utilities typically have more defensive businesses that tend to hold up well in a bad economy.
 They are probably the best sectors to be in when the market turns south.

 Even when investors get optimistic and greedy, they still have one foot on safety.
-And the reason they do that is for times like this, when many growth stocks have been knocked back 20% to 30% (or more) in the last five months.
+And the reason they do that is for times like this when many growth stocks have been knocked back 20% to 30% (or more) in the last year.

 What do you invest in when the market is down?
 What do you consider the best safe investments?
 Leave a comment with your experience.